John List (murderer): Relocation, arrest, and trial

-In 1971, as the FBI later discovered, List had traveled by train from New Jersey to Michigan and then to Colorado.
-He settled in Denver in early 1972 and took an accounting job under the name Robert Peter "Bob" Clark, one of his college classmates (although the real Bob Clark later asserted that he had never known List).
+In 1971, as the FBI later discovered, List had traveled by train from New Jersey first to Michigan, then to Colorado.
+He settled in Denver in early 1972 and took an accounting job under the name Robert Peter "Bob" Clark, one of List's college classmates (although the real Bob Clark later stated that he had never known List).
 From 1979 to 1986, he was the comptroller at a paper box manufacturer outside Denver.
-He joined a Lutheran congregation and ran a car pool for shut-in church members.
-At one religious gathering, he met an Army PX clerk named Delores Miller and married her in 1985.
+He joined a Lutheran congregation and ran a car pool for church members without transport.
+At one religious gathering, he met an Army PX clerk named Delores Miller and they were married in 1985.
 In February 1988, the couple moved to a house in the Brandermill neighborhood of Midlothian, Virginia, where List, still using the name Bob Clark, resumed work as an accountant at a small accounting firm, Maddrea, Joyner, Kirkham & Woody.

 In 1972, List was proposed as a suspect in the D. B. Cooper air piracy case because of the timing of his disappearance (two weeks prior to the airline hijacking), multiple matches to the hijacker's description, and the reasoning that "a fugitive accused of mass murder has nothing to lose."
 List was questioned by FBI investigators after his capture, but he denied any involvement in the Cooper case.
 While his name is still occasionally mentioned in Cooper articles and documentaries, no direct evidence implicates him, and the FBI no longer considers him a suspect.